December 15, 2022

 Dr. Jerry Williams of Urgent Care 24/7 discusses hearing protection and hearing loss.

-If you may have heard Brian Johnson, the lead singer of AC/DC, he has lost so much hearing that he literally he can't perform anymore.
+If you may have heard Brian Johnson, the lead singer of AC/DC, he has lost so much hearing that he literally can't perform anymore.
 Huey Lewis from Huey Lewis and the news has lost his hearing.
-Now, Dr. Williams is not saying and he don't know either of these particular singers, medical backgrounds or anything like that, because there are non-noise exposure hearing loss conditions that can happen due to pathology to the ear, the bony mechanism of the ear, the eighth cranial nerve that supplies the nerve to the ear that can make conducts hearing, you can also have neurological brain problems that can affect hearing as well.
+Now, Dr. Williams is not saying and he doesn't know either of these particular singers, medical backgrounds or anything like that, because there are non-noise exposure hearing loss conditions that can happen due to pathology to the ear, the bony mechanism of the ear, the eighth cranial nerve that supplies the nerve to the ear that can make conducts hearing, you can also have neurological brain problems that can affect hearing as well.

 He doesn't know about either of these gentlemen.
-But for example, in case of Brian Johnson, if you've ever listened to AC/DC's music or if you've ever been to AC/DC concert, it is a very loud concert.
+But for example, in the case of Brian Johnson, if you've ever listened to AC/DC's music or if you've ever been to an AC/DC concert, it is a very loud concert.
 So over time, that kind of chronic, super, super loud exposure can lead to a chronic hearing loss.
 Also, if any of you out there watching are into firearms, and either competitive or hobby shooting, either for sport or competitive shooting, you'll see that competitive shooters these days skeet shooters trap, etc. Or for people who just enjoy shooting, they wear ear protection, it is critically important.

-Dr. Williams can tell you when he was a kid that a lot of shooting, and never wear ear protection with rifles and shotguns, etc. So he's sure he has some, some low grade, chronic hearing loss related to both loud music and to firearms.
+Dr. Williams can tell you when he was a kid that he did a lot of shooting, and never wear ear protection with rifles and shotguns, etc. So he's sure he has some, some low grade, chronic hearing loss related to both loud music and to firearms.
 Discharging firearms for many, many years without appropriate hearing protection, well actually without hearing protection of any kind.
 So let Dr. Williams encourage you to please please, if you're going to allow a music venue or a live music venue, please take air protection.
 If you're going to discharge a firearm, please take your protection it is critical.

-Just be cognizant, because ultimately, you have to take responsibility for your own health in all situations, whether it's on the weekends going out target shooting with your buddies, or whether it's on you know going to a live concert that can be very loud or in the workplace environment loud noise chronically or acutely can lead to hearing loss.
+Just be cognizant, because ultimately, you have to take responsibility for your own health in all situations, whether it's on the weekends going out target shooting with your buddies, or whether it's on you know going to a live concert that can be very loud or in the workplace environment.
+Loud noise chronically or acutely can lead to hearing loss.